awayawm/blog/README.md

 The internet needs more ranting people!

+# Warning!
+Broken in a spectacular fashion, for now ...

 ![alt text](https://s3-us-west-2.amazonaws.com/atronandbeyond/im-doing-my-part.png)

 run ./gradlew bootRun from the source directory to launch the application.
 Go to /admin/account/create to create an admin account.
 Once the first admin account is created, /admin/account/create will only be accessible by users with the Admin role